Smoking Gunns: Initial run (1993-1994)

 The Smoking Gunns made their WWF debut on April 5, 1993 on the day after WrestleMania IX, defeating jobbers Barry Horowitz and Reno Riggins.
 Vignettes began airing on the WWF television promoting the debut of Smoking Gunns, beginning with the April 25 episode of Wrestling Challenge.
-Gunns made their televised debut in WWF on the May 15 episode of Mania as fan favorites by defeating Damian Demento and The Brooklyn Brawler.
+Gunns made their televised debut in WWF on the May 15 episode of Mania as fan favorites by defeating Damien Demento and The Brooklyn Brawler.
 During their televised debut, Brett Colt was renamed Bart Gunn and Kip Winchester was renamed Billy Gunn.
 Their first pay-per-view appearance was at the King of the Ring event in an eight-man tag team match, in which they teamed with Steiner Brothers to defeat The Headshrinkers and Money Incorporated when Billy pinned Ted DiBiase.
 Their next big match came at SummerSlam, when they teamed up with Tatanka to defeat Bam Bam Bigelow and The Headshrinkers.

 From their debut until January 1994, they would fire blanks in the arena with real guns, but then they received complaints from families that they were scaring children, which caused them to stop firing guns in the arenas.

 Although they continued to wrestle as a team, they did not appear together again on a WWF pay-per-view for over a year.
 In the fall of 1994, the Gunns began a feud with the Heavenly Bodies (Tom Prichard and Jimmy Del Ray).
 The Bodies attacked the Smoking Gunns and destroyed their cowboy hats.
 In return, the Gunns grabbed the Bodies' robes and tore off the wings.
 The teams had a series of matches at house shows, but the feud did not end with a blow off match.
 Instead, the teams faced off as part of a 5-on-5 elimination match at the 1994 Survivor Series.
 Billy and Bart became a part of Guts and Glory (Lex Luger, Mabel, and Adam Bomb) in a loss to Ted DiBiase's Million Dollar Team (King Kong Bundy, Tatanka, Bam Bam Bigelow, and The Heavenly Bodies).